osmosis-labs/osmosis/x/smart-account/README.md

 ## Authenticator Manager

-The authenticator manager the chain to register authenticators and retrieve them by type.
+The authenticator manager allows the chain to register authenticators and retrieve them by type.
 Each authenticator type represents the code to be executed.

 To determine which authenticators will be used for each account, this module's keeper stores a mapping between an account and a list of authenticators.
 A user can add or remove authenticators from their account using the